hoganj15/StarWars/README.md

 # StarWars
-Text analysis of the Star Wars original trilogy films.
+Text analysis of the Star Wars original trilogy film scripts.

 Script cleaning and Word2Vec analysis was done via Python, and visualizations and dashboard creation were created in R.